lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Use LOCKSS Pywb Service?`

-Enter :kbd:`Y` to run an embedded Pywb engine for Web replay; otherwise, enter :kbd:`N`.
+Enter :kbd:`Y` for "yes" to run :ref:`Pywb` as part of your :term:`LOCKSS stack`; otherwise, enter :kbd:`N` for "no".

 OpenWayback Settings
 ====================

 1. Prompt: :guilabel:`Use LOCKSS OpenWayback Service?`

-   Enter :kbd:`Y` to use an embedded OpenWayback engine for Web replay; otherwise, enter :kbd:`N`.
+   Enter :kbd:`Y` for "yes" to run :ref:`OpenWayback` as part of your :term:`LOCKSS stack`; otherwise, enter :kbd:`N` for "no".

-2. If you answered :kbd:`Y`, you will be asked an additional configuration question:
+2. If you answered :kbd:`Y` to run OpenWayback, you will be asked an additional configuration question:

    :guilabel:`Okay to turn off authentication for read-only requests for LOCKSS Repository Service?`

    OpenWayback currently does not supply user credentials when reading content from the LOCKSS repository, so the repository must be configured to respond to unauthenticated read requests.
-Enter :kbd:`Y` to accept this, otherwise you will see the warning:
+Enter :kbd:`Y` for "yes" to accept this, otherwise you will see the warning:

    :guilabel:`Not enabling OpenWayback Service`